GentoMedia/ProjectHeartRPG/Planning/BrainstormingHeartRPG.md

 - spend the first build just getting the gameplay and aesthetics down
 - maybe a mini-mystery to solve in this confined space with only one of the characters - perhaps part of the prologue
 - 4-part prologue
 	- getting out of prison
 	- stealthy thief
 	- gaining info from people through political intrigue
 	- using senses to track someone or something
 - each part of the prologue gives clues to each character’s story, sets up the meeting with the mysterious letter, sets up each character’s inner conflict, and acts as the tutorial for that character’s mechanics
+- only using creative commons or open art.
+I will be doing very little so 3D or 2D are both ok.
+Caveats:
+	- gameplay must be awesome and shine bright with any visuals
+	- textures must be remixed and altered to make a good visual theme
+	- visual effects must be gorgeous
+	-